About Plastic Bags

 - Plastic grocery and retail bags make up a tiny fraction (less than 0.5%) of the U.S. municipal solid waste stream.

 - Plastic bags generate only 50% of the greenhouse gas (GHG) emissions of composted paper bags.

 - The production of plastic bags consumes less than 4% of the water needed to make paper bags.

 Plastic grocery bags are fully recyclable and the number of recycling programs is increasing daily.

-- Nationwide over 971 million pounds of bags and film were recycled in 2010—up 14 percent..
+- Nationwide 1.14 billion pounds of plastic bags and film were recovered in 2013 for the purposes of recycling.

 - According to EPA’s data, about 14.7 percent of plastic bags and wraps were recycled in 2010.